yacoin/yacoin/doc/README_ubuntu.txt

       8 - type " make "

-Section J - Building YACoin (yacoind)
+Section J - Build YACoin (yacoind)

       1 - type " cd " to get to the home directory